Haoz2/Haoz2.github.io/README.md

 ### About Me

 I am a Master degree candidate in Civil Engineering under supervision of Professor Wang-xinzhi.
 I am affliated with State Key Laboratory of Geomechanics and Geotechnical Engineering at CAS.
 I got my bachelor's degree from Hefei University of Technology[https://www.hfut.edu.cn/].
 You can reach me through my email address haozeal at gmail dot com.

-You can use the [editor on GitHub](https://github.com/Haoz2/Haoz2.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown